Drilling a Hole in Glass: Step-by-Step Guide and Tips

 7. Clean up: Once the hole is drilled, carefully remove any debris or glass shards from the surface.
 Clean the area with glass cleaner to ensure a tidy finish.

-See also Best spotify drill playlists
+See also Best high school drill teams in texas

 Remember to take your time and handle the drilling process with care.
 With the right tools, technique, and patience, you can successfully drill a hole in glass for various DIY projects or repairs.